TomerGeva/CommDspy/README.md

 ## Sub-package: noise
 A sub package that holds all the functions wich involve in noise generation
 ### awgn
-Function that adds Additive White Gaussian Noise in a power to create a wanted SNR
+Function that adds Additive White Gaussian Noise in a power to create a wanted SNR.
+Function is inputted with:
+* signal - input we and to add the AWGN to
+* snr - the SNR of the signal w.r.t the added noise
+### awgn_channel
+Function that passes a signal through a discrete-time channel and adds AWGN to the output.
+Function is inputted with:
+* signal - the signal we want to pass through the channel
+* b - The polynomial coefficients of the channel's nominator
+* a - The polynomial coefficients of the channel's denominator. if a[0] is not 1, all a and b coefficients are normalized by a[0]
+* snr=None - The AWGN SNR to be added to the channel output, If None, does not add noise at all
 ## Objects
 * PrbsIterator - An iterable used to generate the next bit in the given PRBS. during initialization, a seed and the generating polynomial are given to the object. after calling iter(), next() can be used to pop the next bit in the PRBS